-Boophone disticha, a perennial geophyte, rarely growing taller than 25 cm, occurs in both winter and summer rainfall regions of South Africa.
-The two somewhat distinct forms, adapted to growing seasons coinciding with the rainfall patterns of their natural habitats, have size and growth differences.
+Boophone disticha is a perennial geophyte that rarely grows taller than 25 cm.
+It occurs in both winter and summer rainfall regions of South Africa, in two slightly different forms adapted to the growing seasons brought about by these rainfall patterns.

-Note the broad, triangular bract at the base of the flowers, above the leaves; two such bracts initially covered the flowers in the bud phase.
+There is a broad, triangular bract at the base of the flowers.
+Two opposite bracts covered the flowers in the bud phase.

-The flower umbel reminds of Brunsvigia, the Amaryllidaceae family member of Boophone that mostly grows bigger, but fewer individual flowers than seen here (Duncan, 2010; Mustart, et al, 1997).
+The flower umbel reminds of Brunsvigia, the Amaryllidaceae family member of Boophone that mostly grows bigger bears fewer flowers (Duncan, 2010; Mustart, et al, 1997).